tads-sudo/FrontendNotes/README.md

-# FrontendNotes
+# My Frontend Development Notes

-This is my note about my front-end development journey, continuously evolving through collaborative learning with peers, insightful tutorials, informative blog posts, articles, and official documentation.
+This is a composition of notes of answers to my curiosity about front-end development.